petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/deploying-microservice-client-extensions-to-liferay-paas.md

 In most cases, you can deploy client extensions with Liferay PaaS similarly to [self-hosted instances](https://learn.liferay.com/w/dxp/liferay-development/client-extensions/working-with-client-extensions#deploying-to-a-self-hosted-liferay-instance).

-Frontend, configuration, and batch client extensions can be deployed with this procedure:
+Deploy frontend, configuration, and batch client extensions with this procedure:

 1. Place your client extension project folder in your PaaS Liferay workspace's `client-extensions/` folder (`liferay/configs/[ENV]/client-extensions/`).